 The one person with a whole egg left at the end of all the cracking games is the one that will receive all the luck for the next year.

-You can see that the Easter Celebrations are taken very seriously in Greece.
+You can observe that the Greece takes Easter Celebrations very seriously.

-the Epiphany is a celebration of the baptism of Christ also known as the ‘Blessing Of
+Epiphany celebrates the baptism of Christ, also referred to as the ‘Blessing Of The Waters’.

 It takes place every year on the 6th January throughout Greece.